redwoodjs/redwood/packages/router/README.md

 Redwood Router (RR from now on) is designed to list all routes in a single file, without any nesting.
 We prefer this design, as it makes it very easy to track which routes map to which pages.

-## Installation

-RR was designed for use in Redwood apps, and if you use `yarn create-redwood-app` it will be installed for you.
-The rest of the documentation here will use examples that are appropriate in that context.

 ## Router and Route

 The first thing you need is a `Router`.
 It will contain all of your routes.
 RR will attempt to match the current URL to each route in turn, stopping when it finds a match, and rendering that route only.
 The only exception to this is the `notfound` route, which can be placed anywhere in the list and only matches when no other routes do.